KI7MT/wspr-analytics/experiments/README.md

 ### Python

-You need a `Python` Environment, either from [Anaconda Python][] or the standard [Python][] installer and `venv`.
-Either way, you should run the tests in a virtual environment to keep package bloat to a minimum.
+You need a `Python` environment, either from [Anaconda Python][] or the standard [Python][] installer and `venv`.
+Either way, you should run the tests in a virtual environment to keep these packages from interfeering with your core operating system.
 ### SDK Manager

-While running tests, it can be challanng to manage a matrix of frameworks.
-The use of [sdkman][] can make quick work of this chore.
+While running tests, it can be frustraighting to manage a matrix of frameworks.
+The use of [sdkman][] can make quick work of this chore; it's up to you though.

 ## Running The Tests